Deport History, Family Crest & Coats of Arms

 Early Origins of the Deport family

-Dorset.
+The surname Deport was first found in Hampshire and Dorset.
 The family claim descent from Hugo de Port who came to England at the Norman Conquest and held fifty-five lordships in those counties.
-CITATION[CLOSE]

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 A Hubert de Port was also a tenant in capite in Hampshire as listed in the Domesday Book of 1086.
-CITATION[CLOSE]

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) From this earliest record, the family quickly scattered.
-"The church [of Upper Areley, Staffordshire], which is situated on an eminence commanding a fine prospect, was first built by Henry de Port, in the reign of Henry I., and was rebuilt in the time of Edward I." CITATION[CLOSE]
+From these early records, the family quickly scattered.
+"The church [of Upper Areley, Staffordshire], which is situated on an eminence commanding a fine prospect, was first built by Henry de Port, in the reign of Henry I., and was rebuilt in the time of Edward I."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Another branch of the family was found at early times in Derbyshire.
 "The manor belonged to Welbeck Abbey, Nottinghamshire, in the reign of Stephen.
 It was given by Henry VIII., in 1540, to Sir John Port, Knt., one of the justices of the king's bench."
-CITATION[CLOSE]

 Early History of the Deport family